-- through other employees in the department who have been the victims of violence or aggression - through an external counselling service - employees of other divisions or voluntary organisations.
-A directory of individuals providing a counselling service must be established and employees will then have a choice in who they seek support from - through the Council's Occupational Health and Wellbeing Unit, Tel No. 01443 494003. - 13.3 When discussing the assault or threat of assault with the manager, the victim may wish to be accompanied.
+- through other employees in the department who have been the victims of violence or aggression; - through an external counselling service; - employees of other divisions or voluntary organisations.
+A directory of individuals providing a counselling service must be established and employees will then have a choice in who they seek support from; - through the Council's Occupational Health and Wellbeing Unit, telephone 01443 494003. - 13.3 When discussing the assault or threat of assault with the manager, the victim may wish to be accompanied.
 Support and assistance should be made available to help the employee overcome the experience and the manager should discuss the options available with the employee.

-14. TELEPHONE VIOLENCE
+14. TELEPHONE/ONLINE VIOLENCE

-- 14.1 Although this does not involve physical violence, it can nevertheless be extremely disturbing for an employee. - 14.2 If an employee is subjected to the above, they should:- - tell the caller in a courteous tone to refrain from speaking in the manner which is causing the offence, or the receiver will be replaced - if the caller continues, replace the receiver and discontinue the call
+- 14.1 Although this does not involve physical violence, it can nevertheless be extremely disturbing for an employee. - 14.2 If an employee is subjected to telephone violence, they should: - tell the caller in a courteous tone to refrain from speaking in the manner which is causing offence or the receiver will be replaced; - if the caller continues, replace the receiver and discontinue the call;

-- inform the manager about the telephone call, giving the date, time and if possible, the name of the caller - if the same caller rings back and continues to be abusive replace the receiver and inform the manager.
-If, however, the purpose of the call is to apologise then an employee should accept the apology, but still inform the manager - records should be kept of all abusive calls.
+- inform the manager about the telephone call, giving the date, time and if possible, the name of the caller; - if the same caller rings back and continues to be abusive, replace the receiver and inform the manager.
+If, however, the purpose of the call is to apologise, then an employee should accept the apology, but still inform the manager; - records should be kept of all abusive calls. - 14.3 If an employee is subject to online abuse, they should: - not engage with the person; - inform manager about the online abuse, giving as much information as possible; - records should be kept of all online abuse.